ghuron/wdpy/README.md

 * [yad_vashem.py](/src/yad_vashem.py) replacates basic info about [Righteous Among the Nations](https://en.wikipedia.org/wiki/Righteous_Among_the_Nations) from https://righteous.yadvashem.org/ to wikidata.
 Data is obtained via internal API.

 # Installation
 You can run them in IDE of your choice, just specify your login and password as a command line argument.
-Required modules can be installed by ```pip install -r src/requirements.txt```
+Required modules can be installed by ```pip install -r requirements.txt```

 If you want to run them in [toolforge](https://wikitech.wikimedia.org/wiki/Portal:Toolforge), do the following:
 1. Open ssh session to your tool on toolforge and run the following 3 commands: